-Google has added two landing page URL parameters option in Google Ads (previously known as AdWords).
+Google has added two landing page URL parameters options in Google Ads (previously known as AdWords).
 It would make it easier to specify landing page parameters.
 A new field “Final URL suffix” has been added to Google AdWords at the end of the URL and available custom parameters for the advertisers have been increased from 3 to 8.
 These changes allow you to add more options to landing page parameters.
 This is very helpful for third party tracking solutions.

 In order to get a better insight into these new URL parameters, here is a quick understanding of parallel tracking.

-Parallel tracking is a way of speeding up landing-page load time.
+Parallel tracking is a way of speeding up landing page load time.
 It separates the tracking parameter from the landing page URL.
 When a user clicks an ad, he is directly taken to the landing page URL while the tracking URL, AdWord click tracker or any other redirects load separately in the background.
 One of the major benefits is minimized lost visits, increased conversions and, improved ad performances.

 One of the issues faced prior to Parallel Tracking was that customers had to go through one or more redirections before reaching our landing page.
 This would lead to the loss of visits and slow performance.
 Google addressed this issue by using the parallel tracking technique.